Haririshikesh/System-Design-Journey/Concepts/Networking Essentials/osi.md

 # The OSI Model: Your Data's Epic 7-Layer Journey! 🚀

-> **“Just like a meticulously planned road trip with different stops for preparation, translation, and final delivery, your data undertakes a seven-layer journey across the network, guided by the OSI Model.”**
+> **“Ever sent a postcard across the globe?
+Think of your data doing the same, but instead of stamps and mail trucks, it's got a seven-stop digital adventure guided by the brilliant blueprint of the OSI Model.
+Each layer is like a crucial stage of the journey, from packing the message to ensuring it's understood when it finally arrives.”**

 ---